jnnanav-aws/aws-iot-edukit-tutorials/workshop/content/Getting started/Prerequisites/Windows/_index.en.md

 2) Click the icon next to the port with the description "CP2104 USB to UART Bridge Controller" (usually `COM3`) to copy the device port.

 {{% notice note %}}
-If your Core2 for AWS IoT EduKit does not show up in the list of devices, check that it's powered on and you are using the supplied USB-A to USB-C cable.
+If your Core2 for {{<awsEdukitShort-en>}} does not show up in the list of devices, check that it's powered on and you are using the supplied USB-A to USB-C cable.
 Some USB-C hubs have compatibility issues with establishing a serial port.
 {{% /notice %}}

 ## Next
-With everything set up and your host machine ready and able to communicate with the Core2 for AWS IoT EduKit reference hardware, let's continue to the next chapter — [**Running the ESP RainMaker Agent**](/en/getting-started/run-rainmaker.html).
+With everything set up and your host machine ready and able to communicate with the Core2 for {{<awsEdukitShort-en>}} reference hardware, let's continue to the next chapter — [**Running the ESP RainMaker Agent**](/en/getting-started/run-rainmaker.html).

 ---
 {{% button href="https://github.com/aws-samples/aws-iot-edukit-tutorials/discussions" icon="far fa-question-circle" %}}Community support{{% /button %}} {{% button href="https://github.com/m5stack/Core2-for-AWS-IoT-EduKit/issues" icon="fas fa-bug" %}}Report bugs{{% /button %}}